 - Live dissections & live streaming

-- Run the museum website for everyone to visit
+- Running the museum website for everyone to visit

-- …and seek possibilities for a physical museum!
+…and seeking possibilities for a museum in the physical world!

-We are always seeking collaborations or research projects that support conservation initiatives.
-Contact us for more information.
+We are always open to collaborations, studies or projects that support nature conservation.
+Please contact us for the possibilities.